WellSouth GPCME Professional Development Grant

 If audited, applicants are required to provide proof of purchase for the items claimed for.
 Where no proof of purchase can be provided, WellSouth may require the grant to be repaid.

-Grants should be utilised within 12 months of an application being approved; therefore, any audit will occur between 12 and 24 months from then approval of the grant.
+Grants need to be utilised within 12 months of an application being approved; therefore, any audit will occur between 12 and 24 months from then approval of the grant.

 -